clowa/clowa.dev/swa/src/pages/posts/update-conbee-firmware.md

 ## Flash the new firmware

 Dresden Elektronik provides a tool called [`GCFFlasher`](https://github.com/dresden-elektronik/gcfflasher) to flash the new firmware onto your ConBee device.
-You can download the Windows version at the [Dresden Elektronik website](https://deconz.dresden-elektronik.de/win/) and the Linux version at their [GitHub releases page](https://github.com/dresden-elektronik/gcfflasher/releases).
+You have to download the [Windows version](https://deconz.dresden-elektronik.de/win/) and the [Linux version](https://github.com/dresden-elektronik/gcfflasher/releases) from differnt sources, but both are trusted.

-I was thinking about creating a docker image for this tool - let me know if you would find that useful by creating a [feature request](https://github.com/clowa/clowa.dev/issues)!
+> I was thinking about creating a docker image for this tool - let me know if you would find that useful by creating a [feature request](https://github.com/clowa/clowa.dev/issues)!

 Once you have `GCFFlasher` installed, you can use it to flash the new firmware.
 Make sure to follow the instructions provided in the [deCONZ documentation](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Update-deCONZ-manually)